lkostick/E-hallics/Compiler/README.md

 Statement:

-	1. support while and for loop, format is same with c
+	1. support while and for loop, format is same with c.
+Must use {} to enclose statements
 	2. support "cout << expression;" for output
 	3. support if and if-else statements.
-Not support elseif
+Not support elseif.
+Must use {} to enclose statements

 Expression: